New York Hit and Run Laws: VTL 600 Penalties and Your Legal Duties

-Quick Summary: New York Hit and Run Laws
+Quick Summary: New York Hit and Run Penalties

 Under VTL Section 600, New York drivers who leave the scene of an accident face criminal penalties that escalate based on the severity of harm:

-• Property damage only: Traffic infraction, up to 15 days in jail and $250 fine
+- Property damage only: Traffic infraction, up to 15 days in jail, up to $250 fine

 Under VTL 600, if you know or have reason to know that you have caused damage to a person or property, you must immediately stop and fulfill the following requirements: